This web page was started for my Shelby Mustang. But since I have both cars, it might be interesting to compare these two Mustangs?

 The reason I decided to ask my engine builder for 350 HP this summer was how spoiled I’d become driving that 435 HP Coyote engine.
 One of my car shop client’s told me “Horse power is addictive.”
 I understand.

 In the latest issue of the SAAC news magazine one of the editors wrote a piece about the new Ford Shelby GT 350.
 He tells what an awesome car it is.
 But he also said the old Shelby Mustangs and Cobras were driver’s cars.
 There was no rev limiter or cruise control or even A.C..
 To drive one of these old cars you had to be 100% present.
-If you over revved it you’d break valves.
-The car is not going to keep you from breaking it.
+If you over revved it you could break it.
+The car is not going to keep you from doing that.
 “The cars back then required a lot from the driver.
 They made you pay attention and forced you to exhibit some hand-eye coordination.”
 He goes on to say,”There is a reason why Cobras and original Shelbys don’t have cup holders.
-Driving them is a serious commitment and requires all your attention. ” Yes, it does.
+Driving them is a serious commitment and requires all your attention.”
+Yes, it does.

 On the last warm day we had, I decided to go for one more drive.
 I grabbed the keys to the ’17 and took it out.
 What a great car.
 But then I came back and got the old Shelby out.